wdwzyyg/ptyrad/WISHLIST.md

     - https://arxiv.org/abs/2504.17501
     - Note that this optimization would likely be just a refinement from typical MEP
     - A postprocessing of object is needed to map it back to Cartessian space
-- Add optimizable param of detector blur
-    - Currently we can only do a fixed value
 - Might be an interesting approach to optimize probe in k-space or completely with aberration coefficients, optimize object in real space, and optimizer tilt / thickness with PACBED because we can have multiple optimizers for different parameters.

 ### Reconstruction

 - Decouple the reconstruction objective with data error so that we can reconstruct with whatever target loss, while having an independent data error metric that can be used as a standard value for comparison
 - Consider refactor or decouple the measurements initialization from Initializer so we can have more hypertunable parameters and cleaner optuna_objective by re-initializing everything except loading measurements

-### Optimization

-- Make sure the existing loss and constraint classes have default values so it won’t throw error when users didn’t specify the configurations in their params files

 ### Loss Functions